Lectrum/breakpoints-json/README.md

 `var breakpoints = require('breakpoints-json');`.

-If you use babel, imported JSON should automatic transformed to JavaScript object.
+If you use babel, JSON should be automatically transformed to JavaScript object after you will import it.

 Here is a simple example written in native JavaScript.
 It is a `check()` function, which returns a breakpoint (type Object) to you that corresponds to your current window size.